preemptive/jsdefender-samples/CLI/Web/protected/README.md

     With email: <your_license_key>:my_email@test.com
     ```

-    For more detail refer to this [link](https://www.preemptive.com/jsdefender/userguide/en/intro_licensing.html)
+    For more detail refer to this [link](https://www.preemptive.com/jsdefender/userguide/en/intro_licensing.html).

-5. Run the `npm install` command
+5. Run the `npm install` command.

 ## Commands
 For deployment: `npm run start-unix` or `npm run start-windows` depending on your platform.